Code-Institute-Submissions/VDU-Assessment/README.md

 -   ## Footer

-    The footer is the same colour as the Navbar, is very simple with only Copyright text
+    The footer is grey a differenct colour to the Navbar, is very simple with only Copyright text and also a useful feature of displaying the name of the user logged in

 -   ## Home Page